 The Office of the Treasurer (“Treasury”) will establish the accepted payment methods and processes to support all RPAs of Indiana University.
-Treasury will review current and proposed revenue processing areas including ongoing operations and those activities reported under policy VI-121, ESTABLISHING AND MODIFYING REVENUE PRODUCING ACTIVITIES (RPA).
-These reviews may be conducted for any of the following reasons: RPA for new activity, change in activity or form of payments accepted, change in vendor, change in university policy, or at the request of university administration.
-These RPA reviews will cover all university revenue processing activities whether located on or off an IU campus.
-The department head, fiscal officer and Campus Administration are responsible for compliance with implementing the instructions contained in the review.
+Treasury will review current and proposed revenue processing areas including ongoing operations and those activities reported under the Establishing and Modifying Revenue Producing Activities (RPA), FIN-TRE-VI-121 policy.
+These reviews may be conducted for any of the following reasons: RPA for new activity, change in activity or form of payments accepted, change in vendor, change in University policy, or at the request of University administration.
+These RPA reviews will cover all University revenue processing activities whether located on or off an IU campus.
+The department head, Fiscal Officer and Campus Administration are responsible for compliance with implementing the instructions contained in the review.
 Activities with less than $1000 of annual revenue will not be set up to accept payment cards.

 Treasury possesses core competency relative to banking services, working capital management, credit card processing, electronic payment options and developing trends in payment technology.
 Treasury, in accordance with best practices to efficiently and securely process payments, will standardize revenue processing within IU across similar functions.
 Purchases of any systems or software to process revenue (including cash registers), and any contracts with vendors to process revenue must be approved by Treasury.
 No department has the authority to purchase credit card processing software without first obtaining the explicit permission of Treasury.

 Any business needs for exceptions to standard University processes must be approved in advance of their implementation by the Revenue Producing Activity Committee (RPAC) in consultation with Campus and University Administration, on a case by case basis.